glenfant/bobtemplates.gillux/README.rst

 Organization?

-  The team ou company that owns the package copyright.
+  The team or company that owns the package copyright.

 Shell command (leave empty if you don't need it)?